metabrainz/metabrainz.org/docs/developers/devel-env.rst

 ``OAUTH2_TOKEN_EXPIRES_IN`` / ``OAUTH2_AUTHORIZATION_CODE_EXPIRES_IN``
     Token and authorization-code lifetimes, in seconds.

-``OAUTH2_WHITELISTED_CCG_CLIENTS``
-    Client IDs allowed to use the Client Credentials grant.
-Empty by default, which disables that grant for all clients.

-``OAUTH2_REMEMBER_ME_CLIENTS``
+Per-client privileges
-    Client IDs allowed to see the user's "remember me" status in the token response.
+    The Client Credentials grant, the user's "remember me" status in the token response, and client-initiated registration requests are gated by per-client privileges.
+These are stored as a bitmap in the ``oauth.client.privileges`` column and managed from the *OAuth Applications* view in the user-management admin, not via configuration.

 Once the server is running you can register your own OAuth applications from the web UI at ``/profile/applications``, and inspect the provider's metadata at